Air Crash Investigation

 Nuts And Bolts

 +Moments after taking off from a California airport, an American cargo plane needs to make an emergency landing.
-The pilots manage to bring their DC-8 to within sight of the runway, but the crippled plane crashes into an automobile salvage yard one mile east of the airport.
+The crippled plane crashes into an automobile salvage yard one mile east of the airport.

 Blown Away